eqNj/eqN-PD2-Filter/README.md

 ## 1.0.0 - (Season 1)

-Replaced the word 'Superior' on superior items with an orange + sign at the front of item names.
+Replaced the word 'Superior' on superior items with an orange + at the front of item names.

 All presently showing superior items with Enhanced Defense or Enhanced Damage will show their percentage at all stages of the game.